 The HBO cable TV network has been the home for a ton of acclaimed original TV series.
 However, many HBO miniseries have generated lots of critical and award-winning TV to watch as well.
-They include looking back at some of the biggest historical events of all time to some hard-hitting crime dramas, and even a look ahead at a possible future.
+They include looking back at some of the biggest historical events to some hard-hitting crime dramas and even looking ahead at a possible future.
 Here are our picks for the best HBO limited series you can stream now.

 Read: Best HBO Max shows

-We suggest accessing these series via HBO Max, the new streaming service that has all of HBO’s content, plus a lot more.
+We suggest accessing these series via HBO Max, the new streaming service with all of HBO’s content, plus a lot more.
 You can sign up for the service at the link below.
-It costs $14.99 a month but you might be able to get the service for free.
+The starting cost is $9.99 a month, but you might be able to get the service for free.

 Best HBO miniseries: